Overview

 Additional Fees and Expenses

-In addition to Rachor’s investment advisory fees, clients invested in the
+In addition to Rachor’s investment advisory fees, clients will incur the following

 Diversified Strategy Fees